If you have spare laptop RAM sticks, you may get an itch to try them up on a desktop, which begs the question, can you use laptop RAM in desktop?

 DIMM – For Desktops

-DIMM are larger memory sticks as found on desktops.
+DIMM is a giant memory stick found on desktops.
 They generally have a higher pin count compared to SO-DIMM RAM.

 - DIMM DDR 1: 184 Pins